 Disable Linux swap

-Presto assumes that memory swap is disabled and is not mounted.
+Trino assumes that memory swap is disabled and is not mounted.

-The current swappiness setting can be received.
+The current swappiness setting can be retrieved.

 cat /proc/sys/vm/swappiness